Not Sure What to do With Leftover Cranberry Sauce? We have you covered! Here are several delicious and easy ways to use every last bit!

 What to Do with Leftover Cranberry Sauce

-These recipes are so tasty, you might just want to make extra just to try them!
+These Cranberry Sauce Recipes are so tasty; you might want to make extra just to try them!

 Tip: Make sure to label and date it!